starfishlover62/RedditSearch/README.md

 * If you know which search you want to perform ahead of time, you can save time by specifying it in the command line.
 To do this, run:
 `python3 main.py -n <search_name>`
  Do note that search names are case sensitive, such that "mysearch" is not the same as "MYSEARCH".
 If you specify a search that does not exist, the program will list out all available searches that are present in the specified search file.
-* Adding a '-d' flag prevents the lastSearchTime from being modified.
-This is useful if you want to run the search over the same timeframe multiple times.
+* Add a '-d' flag to prevent the lastSearchTime variable from being modified.
+This is useful if you want to run the search multiple times over the same timeframe.
-* Adding a '-y' flag will automatically agree to prompts asking if you want to run a search that hasn't be run in a while (typically over a week)
+* Add a '-y' flag to automatically agree to prompts asking if you want to run a search that hasn't be run in a while (typically over a week)

 # Known Issues: